darnoceloc/Algorithms/README.md

 # Algorithms
-Algorithms, containers and other interesting exercises.
+Algorithms, STL containers and other interesting exercises.